Maikuolan/ZB-Block-log-report/README.md

 @mysqli_select_db($db, "DB name");

 modified to meet your needs.

+There is an option to email summary results.
+This depends on setting the "Why" field of the type 5 record to your email address.
+Obviously modify the content as needed.

 To test it you should just upload the php file to the root of the server and add the include.
 Check the logs are in /zbblock/vault.
 Create the DB.
 And run the program.